opalj/java-bytecode-disassembler/README.md

     was too little for some bigger files.
     Additionally, README.md and CHANGELOG.md have been updated.
 * v0.8.1 - Fix: Space in jar name doesn't cause error anymore
-* v0.8.0 - Feat: Add support for java-9 and java-10.
-Fix colours for themes.
-    * Previously, the tool worked only with java-8.
-Now it also functions with java-9 and 10.
-    Additionally, some theme and colour combinations
-    in Atom didn't work out (i.e. white colour on white background), so some colours were adjusted with the aim to be more easily readable.
 * For a full list see: [CHANGELOG.md](https://github.com/nicolas-mosch/java-bytecode-disassembler/blob/master/CHANGELOG.md)